-A Fall Harvest Salad with Elderberry Syrup Dressing that can be enjoyed any time you find pomegranates in the stores.
+This Fall Harvest Salad with Elderberry Syrup Dressing can be enjoyed any time of the year as long as you have pomegranates and elderberry syrup.

 Salads are one of those meals you can enjoy any time of the year.
 A versatile dish you can change up with the seasons featuring fresh produce or ingredients, proteins, beans, lentils, pasta, rice, nuts, seeds, dried fruit, fresh herbs – really whatever floats your boat for the most part can go into your salad as long as you create a balance.

-Working with Feel Good Elderberry Syrup this month, we wanted to create a salad dressing using the four main elements of a dressing: extra virgin olive oil (oil), white balsamic vinegar (acid), Elderberry Syrup (sweet) and salt + pepper (salt).
+Our salad dressing uses the four main elements of a dressing: extra virgin olive oil (oil), white balsamic vinegar (acid), Elderberry Syrup (sweet) and salt + pepper (salt).
 While elderberry syrup is not that sweet, it definitely brings the sweet element and is as healthy as using maple syrup or honey.

 We are working in collaboration with Feel Good Syrup on this post.
 All opinions, views expressed and recipe development are, as always, my own.